mezonai/mezon-docs/docs/tutorials/configuring-app-metadata-for-linked-roles.md

 > warn
 > It bears repeating that you should never check any credentials or secrets into source control.
 The getting started project's `.gitignore` comes pre-loaded with `.env` to prevent it.

-First, copy your bot user’s token from earlier and paste it in the `DISCORD_TOKEN` variable in your `.env` file.
+First, copy your bot user’s token from earlier and paste it in the `MEZON_TOKEN` variable in your `.env` file.

 Next, navigate to your app settings in the developer portal, and navigate to OAuth2 -> General.
-Copy the Client ID and Client Secret for your application, and paste the values as `DISCORD_CLIENT_ID` and `DISCORD_CLIENT_SECRET` in your `.env`.
+Copy the Client ID and Client Secret for your application, and paste the values as `MEZON_CLIENT_ID` and `MEZON_CLIENT_SECRET` in your `.env`.

 ![Configure OAuth2](linked-roles-oauth-config.png)